 How To Use: Mix 2-3 drops of sandalwood oil with a carrier oil (such as jojoba or sweet almond oil) and apply it to the affected area.
 Use this once daily.

-Natural ingredients usually do not have any major side effects unless you are allergic to them or have hypersensitive skin.
+Natural ingredients usually do not have major side effects unless you are allergic to them or have hypersensitive skin.
 They are safe but may take time to show results.
-If your condition is severe and you want quick results, you may talk to your doctor for more effective medical treatment options.
+If your condition is severe and you want quick results, talk to your doctor for more effective medical treatment options.

 Medical Treatment Options For Pigmentation And Spots